Penn Student Organizations

-The Penn Secular Society aims to foster community among the irreligious, provide a haven wherein members may discuss religion and related issues, and encourage the Penn community to think critically about their beliefs.
+Penn Secular Society aims to foster community among the irreligious, provide a haven wherein members may discuss philosophy, theology, secularism, religion, and related topics, and encourage the Penn community to think critically about their beliefs.

 Affiliate of the Secular Student Alliance, and a member of the Philadelphia Coalition of Reason